• S&P 500: 5599.3 +27.23 +0.49%

 Federal Discount Rate: 4.50%

 Dollar General is one of America’s largest discount dollar store chains, and it offers serious discounts on many products.
-Especially as the economy dips, it’s been growing a committed base of dedicated customers who enjoy or depend on its low prices to make ends meet.
+Especially successful during economic recessions and periods of high inflation, it’s been growing a committed base of dedicated customers who enjoy or depend on its low prices to make ends meet.

 The company was founded in 1939 as a family-owned business in Kentucky.
 It went public on the New York Stock Exchange in 1968 and has been ranked as a Fortune 500 company since 1999.
 Today, it operates over 18,000 stores throughout America.
-Its low price point makes it a great (and accessible) option for investing in commercial real estate.
+Its low prices make it a steady (and accessible) option for investing in commercial real estate.

 Tenant Overview

-A big part of what makes Dollar General attractive to consumers is its deep discounts.
+A big part of what makes Dollar General attractive to consumers, and thus a secure real estate investment is its deep discounts.
 It offers consumables, home products, seasonal products, and more in no-frills storefronts that are focused on maximizing savings for the customer.

 Dollar General normally opts for locations with high visibility and full ingress and egress along highly trafficked retail corridors.
 Their current plans prioritize locations with retail space of around 9,000 square feet on a solid 1-acre lot with at least 30 parking spots.